What's the first thing that comes to your mind when you think of Korea? K-pop? K-drama? The food? The unique cafes?

 There are many good schools in Korea so don’t be discouraged.
 My first school was not what I had hoped but I stayed a second year and later found a school that was better.
 I am just encouraging you to do your research.
 There are good jobs and bad jobs in every country.

 There are sites called “Korean Blacklist” and “Hagwon Blacklist.”
 CHECK IT!
 When you are interviewing for a job, search their name on these pages to make sure that you won’t dread your experience in Korea.
+The list is quite long on these websites, so to save yourself time, use the "search" function (ctrl + f) and search directly for a school you might be interested in.

 Choose which Korean city fits your needs/wants

 Personally, I chose to live in Seoul but there are plenty of other great places to live and work in South Korea.
+From big cities to small Korean towns, there are plenty of wonderful places you could call home.

 Another thing to consider is location.
 You can find jobs all over Korea but think about the kind of place that would best suit you.
 If you like the city, like me, Seoul or Busan is your best bet.
 The jobs will be more competitive for sure, but there is so much to do in these areas.